MQA audio: what is the audio streaming technology? How can you get it?

 Tidal HiFi Plus subscribers can now easily 'cast' MQA Tidal Masters from the app to compatible kit, too, thanks to a new feature called Tidal Connect.
 Essentially Spotify Connect for Tidal, it allows the native Tidal app to be a controller for connected devices – like Chromecast can, only Connect supports Tidal's MQA and Dolby Atmos Music catalogue.
 Unsurprisingly, many MQA-supporting hi-fi brands are now supporting Tidal Connect.

-With major music labels such as Universal, Warner Bros and Sony Music offering music in MQA, there was a time when we thought more music streaming services would get in on the action too.
-But Apple Music and Amazon Music found alternative ways to offer hi-res streaming.
-Deezer announced a partnership with MQA back in September 2017, though all has gone quiet on that front since.
-It's certainly worth noting too that Tidal's reliance on MQA is about to come to an end, as the service has announced that it “will be introducing hi-res FLAC for our HiFi Plus subscribers soon.
-It's lossless and an open standard".
-Tidal hasn't given a specific date for FLAC's introduction, and the existing MQA catalogue “will continue to be available on the platform”, but it’s hard to believe that with FLAC now in the picture there will be room for two hi-res audio file formats in the long term.
+With major music labels such as Universal, Warner Bros and Sony Music offering music in the MQA format, there was a time when we thought more music streaming services would get in on the action too.
+But Apple Music and Amazon Music found alternative ways to offer hi-res streaming, and while Deezer announced a partnership with MQA back in September 2017, nothing ever materialised.
+Now that Tidal has decided to offer hi-res FLAC streams alongside its MQA library, opening up hi-res access to those with non-MQA kit, it’s hard to believe that the MQA format has a bright future.

 As for actual MQA music files that you can own, these are available to download from the Highresaudio and 2L download stores, as well as e-onkyo music and groovers (Japan only).
 And if you're looking to play such purchased files through a PC or laptop, dedicated desktop music player software, such as Audirvana and Roon, also supports MQA.
 While more niche, physical MQA-CDs are also a thing and can be bought on Amazon and the like.